top of page

 THE TRUTH ABOUT DESERVING

 Why Good-Hearted People Must Rewrite Their Entire Relationship With the Concept of “Deserve.”
-Perhaps some of you can relate to the following experience of thinking: perhaps the universe has it “out for you”, like I did when this happened: I’m sitting in the waiting room for a doctor’s appointment, and I’m playing a game of poker on my phone.
-It’s a great time-killer that I enjoy, and I’m currently on a run of winning 5 million imaginary dollars.
-As I’m playing, I’m starting
+Perhaps some of you can relate to the following experience of thinking the universe has it “out for you”, like I did when this happened: I’m sitting in the waiting room for a doctor’s appointment, and I’m playing a game of poker on my phone.
+It’s a great time-killer I enjoy, and I’m currently on a run of winning 5 million imaginary dollars.
+As I’m playing, I’m starting to wonder, “Wh

 Dave Jones